What is a balance transfer limit?

-How do balance transfer limits work?
+How do balance transfer limits affect me?

 How much can I balance transfer?

-Balance transfer limit
+Balance transfer limits

 |Bankwest||You can use up to 95% towards a balance transfer with Bankwest.|